nitinthewiz/TheLinkBlog/_posts/2013/08/2013-08-04-why-you-should-never-check-in-at-home-on-facebook-sparsebundle.md

 ---

 The fact that people even create locations for their house is odd to me.
-Why people think that location services should extend to residences is beyond me.  <blockquote> To see for yourself, log in to Facebook and search for the term "Home".
-The number of results are staggering. </blockquote>
+Why people think that location services should extend to residences is beyond me.

+> To see for yourself, log in to Facebook and search for the term "Home".
+The number of results are staggering.